 Information extraction is done to maximize the impacts of the finding.
 The data gathered during a subscription remains on ASM.
 Your subscription’s admin is allowed to delete it.
 The data is removed 30 days after the admin’s decision.
 This operation can be reversed during those 30 days.
 In that time, no user (even the admin) has access to the group’s data unless the operation is reversed.

 You can decide through Rules which security requirements will be tested.
 You can know the exact severity of each hacking project (for inspected and uninspected profiled requirements).

 Continuous hacking means automatic and manual testing with speed.
 It is done through the ethical hacking of the apps, the infrastructure, and the source code.
-Fluid Attacks makes Zero-Day findings and does not report false positives.
+Fluid Attacks makes Zero-Day findings and reports minimal rates of false positives.
 The testing needs access to the Git repository and the integration environment.
 The selected system is attacked repeatedly to test all existing versions by using various techniques such as SAST, DAST, IAST and SCA.